vycioha/OSUM/README.md

 - Added dark mode for better user experience.

-- Improved code organization by splitting main.js functions into separate .js files for easy navigation.
+- Improved code organization by splitting main.js and styles.css into separate .js/.css files for easy navigation.